 We certainly think these regulations are a good thing for everyone.
 Why?
 Because they give users’ control over their data while being fairly easy to understand.

 You can jump straight to our guide on our support website to learn how to implement them on your website.

-We asked Heather Burns, a digital lawyer based in the U.K., how GDPR will benefit the WordPress community.
+We asked Heather Burns, a tech policy and regulation specialist based in the U.K., how GDPR will benefit the WordPress community.
 Here’s what she had to say:

 The biggest benefit GDPR brings to the WordPress community isn’t in the code.
 It’s in the processes it encourages you to go through.
 Getting to grips with GDPR, for many developers and users, will be the first time they’ll have sat down to really think about questions like “What data do we collect?
 Why do we collect it?
 Where do we store it?
 Who has access to it?
 How long do we keep it?
 Who do we share it with?

 In short, the regulation gives the right to ask a website or app for their personal identifiable information.
 Furthermore, users can ask for their data to be anonymized (also known as “the right to be forgotten”.)
 Moreover, a company is obliged to inform its users in the event of a data security breach.

 Everyone agrees that these new laws are simply common sense.

 Have European Users?
 GDPR Applies to You, Too